Atlas Copco: Split-off of mining and infrastructure equipment business

 Atlas Copco equipment in the construction of West Link.
 The construction equipment business belongs to Epiroc.

 In 2017, Atlas Copco announced that it planned to move its production of rock excavation, drilling and demolition equipment for the mining and infrastructure sectors into a separate listed company, the shares of which would be distributed to Atlas Copco shareholders.
 The new company was named Epiroc, and the transaction was completed in 2018.
 Trading in the shares issued started in June that year.

+2020s

+In 2023, Atlas Copco celebrated its 150th anniversary, marked by a bell-ringing ceremony at Nasdaq in New York City.
+In November the same year, the identity of the business group was separated from the appearance of products sold under the Atlas Copco brand, by introducing a new and visually distinct logotype that includes the word Group.

 Operations

+In 2024, the geographic distribution of employees and revenue was as follows.